BPI-STEAM/BPI-BIT-Hardware/readme_en.md

 This product is designed with esp-wroom-32 (ESP32) module as the core with 40 nm process, using Tensilica LX6 dual-core 32-bit processor, frequency up to 240 MHz, with 32 I/O pins, It supports 2.4g wi-fi, bluetooth 4.0 or above and other communication modes.
 It has a memory capacity of 448KB ROM and 520kb SRAM and a processing speed of 600 DMIPS.

-It is also known as Webduino Bit, Webduino is the latest development board, in addition to the original function of everything (wi-fi control, multi-device parallel, collaborative work...
-Many interesting components and sensors are built in.

-In the meantime, the bpi:bit open source community will continue to incorporate most of micro:bit's accessories and usage.

 ## Appearance introduction

 ![](readme/Interface_EN.jpg)